 - There is a driveway on the lot.
 It can sometimes be very snowed over.
 There are shovels in the shed between the two access doors.
 There is a municipal lot at the park around the corner that also provides overnight parking.
 There is no street parking allowed.

 - There is also public transit access.
 From Montmorency metro there is an exo bus that goes to St-Jerome, and from De La Concorde metro there is an exo train that goes to St-Jerome.
-From the St-Jerome dropoff, the same for both train and bus, there is a regional bus service called Transport Laurentides that has a stop in Prévost.
+From the St-Jerome dropoff, the same for both train and bus, there is a regional bus service called Transport Laurentides that will take you to Prévost.
+You have to call the stop.
 I believe that they only accept cash on the spot.
 Alternatively between St-Jerome and Prévost, there is a rail trail called the P’tit Train du Nord whose snow gets groomed for xc skiing in the winter.

 - The House has the following amenities: